INF2023AI-Python/Fun-with-Friends/README.md

 + endPage shows who is the winner after game over

 /testfile_and_unused/ includes all the test files and those no be used or not finished functions.
 Originally we want a bonus-point function to increase the playability but we encountered too many difficulties in the process so it cannot be finished.

-How to Play:
-+ two gamepads required
-+ Open the terminal
-+ start the game using this command: cd /home/pi/Fun-with-Friends/colorBattle sudo python colorBattle.py
-+ first select your level, use the buttons to choose easy or hard
-    + Blue for easy, Yellow for hard
-    + using the Red button to confirm your choice
-+ Game start, use the arrow keys to move your colour
-+ After 30 sec, game over, and whoever gets more points(area painted on the screen), is the winner, or it can be a tie.